niklauslee/staruml-docs/docs/source/modeling-with-uml/working-with-class-diagram.rst

 To edit a Class, you can do following actions:

 * Use :ref:`quick-edit-classifier` by double-click or press :kbd:`Enter` on a selected Class.
-* Add Attribute - See :ref:`uml-attribute`
+* Add Attribute - See :ref:`uml-attribute`.
-* Add Operation - See :ref:`uml-operation`
+* Add Operation - See :ref:`uml-operation`.
-* Add Template Parameter - See :ref:`uml-template-parameter`
+* Add Template Parameter - See :ref:`uml-template-parameter`.

-Suppress Attributes

-Suppress Operations
+To suppress Attributes, see :ref:`format-suppress-attributes`.

+To suppress Operations, see :ref:`format-suppress-operations`.

+To hide Operation signatures, see :ref:`format-show-operation-signature`.

 .. _uml-attribute: